Halitosis (Bad Breath) Treatment

 Bad breath, also known as halitosis, can result from poor dental health habits and can be made worse by certain foods.
-If particles of food are left in the mouth their decomposition releases sulfur compounds which cause bad breath.
+If food particles are left in the mouth, their decomposition releases sulfur compounds, which cause bad breath.
 If regular brushing, flossing, and hydration don’t solve it, the best solution is to see your dentist for a deep cleaning.

 What is the best chewing gum for bad breath?

 Chewing gum can help remedy bad breath until you are able to see your dentist for a deep cleaning.
 The best chewing gum is sugar-free chewing gum.
 The sweetness of this gum comes from alternatives to sugar such as xylitol so it doesn’t cause tooth decay.